Ace-c/hyprenv/README.md

 chmod +x install.sh && ./install.sh
 ```
 > [!CAUTION]
 > Backup is advised if you're not installing it on fresh vanilla arch.
+At least backup your config files.

 &nbsp;